ayazhafiz/plts/gtlc/README.md

 ## References

-References (boxed values) are implemented as in Siek and Taha's paper.
+References (mutable values) are implemented as in Siek and Taha's paper.
 However, there is no prior art (that I know of) relating gradually-typed references with type inference.
 The implemented type reference follows Siek and Vachharajani, 2008.
 We perform a modification of their algorithm to support references, namely to